About Electric Vehicles

-Battery-powered electric cars and trucks are making a return to the world stage as concerns about oil supply, oil price, and climate change have shifted market interest to low-carbon transportation.
+Battery-powered electric cars and trucks are making a return to the world stage as concerns about health, sustainability and climate change have shifted market interest to low-carbon transportation.

 Electric vehicles are a rapidly expanding market, and will play an important role in reducing emissions and fostering energy independence.